gregsaun/maker_cheatsheet/3d_printing/techniques.md

 Used to put more space on top of a vertical hole and avoid clean-up after printing

-I also wrote an OpenScad lib : https://github.com/gregsaun/vertical_hole

-I found this technique in Prusa OpenScad files, thanks for sharing!
+I first found this technique in Prusa OpenScad files, thanks for sharing!

 ![Clean Vertical Hole Diagram](img/hole_cleaning_diagram.png)

 Where
 * h = layer_height
-* w = hole radius
-* a = 45°
+* a = 30°
+* w = if the hole is too small, w will be equal or lower than 0.
+In this case I recommend to make the angle 'a' more vertical.

 ### Sharp Angle